GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 {{< alert title="Note" >}}

-By default, <code>skaffold config</code> views and modifies Kubernetes-related Skaffold configuration <b>in the global scale</b>.
+By default, `skaffold config` views and modifies Kubernetes-related Skaffold configuration <b>in the global scale</b>.
 {{< /alert >}}